qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 * it can be panned, shifting the display to another region of the map: this is performed using the |pan| :sup:`Pan Map` tool, the arrow keys, moving the mouse while any of the :kbd:`Space` key, the middle mouse button or the mouse wheel is held down.
+When the mouse is used, the distance and direction of the pan action are shown in the status bar at the bottom.
 * it can be zoomed in and out, with the dedicated |zoomIn| :sup:`Zoom In` and |zoomIn| :sup:`Zoom Out` tools.
 Hold the :kbd:`Alt` key to switch from one tool to the other.
 Zooming is also performed by rolling